-When the participant submitted an answer, they were taken to a survey asking why they chose particular search results.
-This was a misdirection to maintain the false premise that the experiment was studying search engine usage.
-In control rounds, submitting this survey led to the next round.
-In treatment rounds, the next page was a second survey designed to capture participants' perceptions of the level of informativeness and risk of harm conveyed by the warning (see Section~\ref{subsubsec:mturkperceptionmeasures}).
-This survey also included an attention check question so that we could discard responses from participants who were not reading instructions carefully.
+When the participant submitted an answer, they were presented with a survey about why they chose particular search results.
+This survey was a misdirection to maintain the false premise that the experiment was studying search engine usage.
+In control rounds, submitting the survey led to the next round.
+In treatment rounds, the next page was a second survey, designed to capture whether the participant comprehended the purpose of the warning and whether the participant perceived a risk of harm (see Section~\ref{subsubsec:mturkperceptionmeasures}).
+This survey also included an attention check question so that we could discard responses from participants who did not carefully read the instructions.

-After completing all four rounds, participants were navigated to a final, demographic survey, then compensated.
+After completing all four rounds, participants were navigated to a final demographic survey, then compensated.